ms-iot/content/en-US/win10/samples/arduino-wiring/LCDScreen.md

 {% include VerifiedVersion.md %}

-Learn to Deploy and Debug an Arduino Wiring sketch on Raspberry Pi 2 or Minnowboard Max to control text on an LCD screen!
+Learn to Deploy and Debug an Arduino Wiring sketch on Raspberry Pi 2 and 3 or Minnowboard Max to control text on an LCD screen!

 ## Setup